 - Hourly rate: Many freelance graphic designers charge an hourly rate for their services.
-You can determine your hourly rate by considering your desired annual income, your estimated number of billable hours per week, and your overhead costs (such as software subscriptions, hardware, and other business expenses).
+You can determine your freelance graphic design rates by considering your desired annual income, your estimated number of billable hours per week, and your overhead costs (such as software subscriptions, hardware, and other business expenses).
 You can then divide your annual income plus overhead costs by the number of billable hours to arrive at your hourly rate.

 Example: Desired annual income: $60,000 Overhead costs: $5,000 Estimated billable hours per week: 20 Hourly rate = (Annual income + Overhead costs) / Billable hours per week per year = ($60,000 + $5,000) / (20 hours/week x 52 weeks/year) = $65/hour